Freakler/psp-gta_trophies/README.md

 - survive with 5% health for 1 minute
 - Complete Mission "XYZ"
 - evade 500 police stars
-- all Rampages
-- all hidden packages / all baloons
 - X fares with taxi / X pizza/noodles delivered
 - X travel distance
 - jump into apartment (VCS)